tlgs/dailyprogrammer/README.md

 ---

 This repository contains scripts used to solve the programming challenges available over at [Reddit's /r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer).
+Have in mind that they are created with their intended usage in mind and most do little or no input validation.

+It is hard to tell what most of these do just by their title.
 [Here](https://www.reddit.com/r/dailyprogrammer/wiki/challenges) is a complete list of the available challenges.

 ---